Special Educational Needs Team

 Led by Mrs Lynne Howard: Inclusion Manager and Special Educational Needs and Disabilities Co-ordinator (SENDCo)

-At times, I will spend time working with and assessing children to gain more understanding about the particular areas of learning that they are finding more challenging, so that I can work with the child, the class teacher and the child’s parents to decide upon the most appropriate level of support.
+I will spend time working with and assessing children to gain more understanding about the particular areas of learning that they are finding more challenging, so that I can work with the child, the class teacher and the child’s parents to decide upon the most appropriate level of support.